Mharbulous/Paginator/docs/Project Brief.md

 - Provides CSS classes (e.g., `paper-layer`, `ink-layer`, `console-layer`) for developers to assign their HTML elements to these layers.

 **Skeuomorphic Page Display (paper-layer):**
-- Renders visual representations of 8.5x11 inch letter-sized pages with configurable visual margins (e.g., through padding on page-card elements, defaulting to 0.5 inches).
+- Renders visual representations of 8.5x11 inch letter-sized pages with configurable visual page-insets (e.g., through padding on page-card elements, defaulting to 0.5 inches).
 - Provides basic CSS/styling for the "look" of these pages (e.g., white background, subtle shadow effect).

 **Content Handling & Layout (ink-layer):**
 - The ink-layer is established as the primary container for developer-provided HTML content.
-- **Margin Implementation:** Paginator ensures that the ink-layer's active content area is constrained by internal padding (or an equivalent mechanism).
-This padding will correspond to the visual margins defined by the paper-layer (e.g., 0.5-inch effective margins on an 8.5x11 page), keeping all "ink" content within the intended printable area of the skeuomorphic pages.
+- **page-inset Implementation:** Paginator ensures that the ink-layer's active content area is constrained by internal padding (or an equivalent mechanism).
+This padding will correspond to the visual page-insets defined by the paper-layer (e.g., 0.5-inch effective page-insets on an 8.5x11 page), keeping all "ink" content within the intended printable area of the skeuomorphic pages.
-- **WYSIWYG Pagination Engine:** The core engine accurately calculates content height and flow against these effective, margined page boundaries.
+- **WYSIWYG Pagination Engine:** The core engine accurately calculates content height and flow against these effective, page-inseted page boundaries.
 - **Breakable Content Handling:** Manages breakable units (identified by a Paginator-defined CSS class like `.breakable`) by inserting temporary on-screen spacers (`.page-break-spacer`) to correctly push overflowing content to the next visual page.
 - **Supported Content Structures:** The MVP engine supports layout and pagination of basic HTML structures including:
     - Paragraphs (with capability for splitting a paragraph across pages if it's too long and not otherwise constrained).